 Heathcote is located in the centre of Victoria, Australia’s southern most mainland state, approximately 100 kilometres north of Melbourne.
 The climate is continental, with warm to hot and generally (very) dry summers, and cool and (sometimes) wet winters.
 The normally cold nights of Autumn help in the retention of natural acidity as the grapes ripen (important in the winemaking process), and the dry Summer/Autumn climate ensures healthy grapes naturally free of disease.The vineyards are located on a slope overlooking the town of Heathcote, with a north easterly aspect at an altitude of 260 metres.
 Eucalypt forests border the vineyard on two sides.

 Peter Dredge has owned and operated Red Edge since he bought the property in 1994.
-He graduated from The University of Melbourne in 1981 with a Bacelor of Agricultural Science and then went on to complete a Bachelor of Applied Science (Wine Science) from the formerly named Riverina-Murray Institute of Higher Education, now recognised at Charles-Sturt University, in 1989.
+He graduated from The University of Melbourne in 1981 with a Bachelor of Agricultural Science and then went on to complete a Bachelor of Applied Science (Wine Science) from the formerly named Riverina-Murray Institute of Higher Education, now recognised at Charles-Sturt University, graduating in 1989.